MBrassey/audit-malicious-contract/README.md

 3. Transferring ETH: Finally, the function transfers the contract's entire ETH balance to the tradeRouter address with payable(tradeRouter).transfer(address(this).balance);.
 This is the actual line where the theft occurs.
 Instead of performing any legitimate trading operation, it simply sends all the ETH stored in the contract to an address that was calculated using obfuscated logic.

 In summary, the contract pretends to initiate an arbitrage trading operation through the StartNative function but ultimately redirects the user's deposited ETH to a concealed address controlled by the attacker.
 This is achieved by a combination of obfuscated address calculations and a deceptive transfer of funds, with the real intent hidden behind complex and seemingly legitimate trading functions.

+#### Read more about front runner scams on [medium](https://medium.com/remix-ide/remix-in-youtube-crypto-scams-71c338da32d).

+> "Over the last year, but currently at critical mass, thousands of YouTube videos have been offering viewers instructions on how to set up a “front runner bot” to make money by sniping liquidity pools of BNB in PancakeSwap.
+It’s a scam.
+Don’t fall for it."